Forced Labour. The Testimony App by Berlin History Workshop

 Questions or remarks?
 Please mail us at firstname.lastname@example.org.

-Rate and recommend us on the App Store.
+Rate and recommend us on the App Store / on Google Play.
 Thanks!

 This pilot project of mobile education is the Berlin History Workshop’s contribution to the “Destroyed Diversity” theme year 2013.